 Lying is extremely stressful.
 It causes you to be constantly looking over your shoulder and wondering who might be finding you out.
 You’re always running through the lies you’ve told in your head, trying to keep track of what you’ve told to which person, and what’s the next lie you need to tell.
-When you’re honest, you don’t have those worries, or the negative consequences of your lies.
+When you’re honest, you don’t have those worries or the negative consequences of your lies.

-Roiselyn commented: “I can say that not lying is a very relaxing way of life.”
+Roselyn commented: “I can say that not lying is a very relaxing way of life.”
 The fact that you don’t have to worry about remembering old lies or getting in trouble later on when the truth comes out (because it always does) puts a lot more relief in your life.
-Even when it’s hard, telling the truth always has the better outcome than a bunch of lies.
+Even when it’s hard, telling the truth always has a better outcome than a bunch of lies.

 Lies ruin relationships.

 People are constantly looking to see who they can trust and who they can’t.
 People are actually much more perceptive and aware of who tells the truth and who doesn’t.
 Over time, honesty shows itself as a trait that is beautiful and deeply respected.
 Liars are not respected.